RevenueHunt/docs/docs/how-to-guides/recommend-products.md

         ![how to recommend products slots block](/images/how to recommend products slots block.png)

 4. **Test the Results**: After your products are linked and the results page is set up, you can test your quiz.
-    - Click [`Publish`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) on the top-right menu to update the preview/live quiz.
+    - Click [`Publish/Save`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) on the top-right menu to update the preview/live quiz.
     - Then, click [`Preview`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) to test the quiz you've created in a new window.

         !!! note

             You can test the quiz as much as you like as long as you always open a new preview window.
 These test responses done as admin are automatically removed after 1 hour to not add to your usage quota.

-5. **Troubleshoot the Results**: Use the quiz's [built-in search bar](https://docs.revenuehunt.com/reference/quiz-builder/#responses) in the `Metrics > Responses` section to understand why specific products were recommended or missing from the recommendations.
+5. **Troubleshoot the Results**: Use the quiz's [built-in search tool](https://docs.revenuehunt.com/reference/quiz-builder/#responses) in the `Responses` section to understand why specific products were recommended or missing from the recommendations.

     !!! tip
         Check [How to Troubleshoot Quiz Results](https://docs.revenuehunt.com/how-to-guides/troubleshoot-product-results/) for detailed instructions on how to use this tool.